Combinators

 val httpClient = util.FlakyHttpClient()

-// To retry only on errors that are worth retrying
+// To retry on some or all errors

 )